Find a book

 Sight is a major theme explored in ‘Every Eye’ both literally and figuratively.
 In her youth, Hatty struggles with a “lazy eye” which causes it to turn inward.
 It remains a pain point in her relationship with her mother.
 And yet, figuratively, it also means that Hatty is unable to fathom the nuances of what she is actually seeing.
 Overall I thought this was an excellent novel.
 Isobel English’s prose is subtle and elegant with keen insights and there are some marvellous pieces of travel writing to sink into, all packed into a compact novella of barely 100 pages.
 I devoured ‘Every Eye’ within a couple of days.

-Categories: Abroad Love Story Mothers Young Love
+Categories: Love Story Overseas

 Back to top